 - Issues connecting game systems, TVs, or other devices to your SMHS: Contact your device manufacturer for support as we can't guarantee SMHS will be compatible with all devices.

 - SMHS is included with Magenta, ONE Plan, and Simple Choice plans.

 - The price varies depending on the data allotment of your plan, such as 5 GB with our Magenta or Magenta MAX plan with 40 GB.

-- You can add more high speed data if you need to.
-Use My T-Mobile or the T-Mobile app to view available options.
+- You can add more high-speed data if you need to.
+Use the T-Mobile app or log into T-Mobile.com to view available options.
+Learn how to Add or remove services.

 - A data feature is required on your line for SMHS to function.